-Updated – April 1, 2014
+Updated – July 8, 2014

 Health Care Reform.
 California has moved rapidly towards full implementation of the Affordable Care Act (ACA).
-The open enrollment period for the new California Health Benefit Exchange (Covered California) is October 1 – March 31, when most Americans need to have health insurance coverage or pay a penalty.
+The open enrollment period for the new California Health Benefit Exchange (Covered California) was October 1 – March 31, when most Americans needed to obtain health insurance coverage or pay a penalty.
 Pediatric dental services are one of the Essential Health Benefits that will be offered in the Exchange, and CDA worked to ensure families could purchase those benefits from stand-alone dental plans, which results in more choice for families.
 Adult dental services are slated to be available for purchase through the Exchange in 2015, and are likely to be bundled with the pediatric dental benefit in a family dental plan.
 CDA continues to advocate with the California Health Benefit Exchange Board and the Legislature to ensure that the Exchange is a competitive marketplace for dental benefits, that consumers are provided a transparent set of options and that they can maintain a relationship with their current dentist when purchasing dental coverage for their families.

 Kindergarten Oral Health Assessment.
 CDA remains committed to the Kindergarten Oral Health Assessment program created in 2006 through AB 1433 (Emmerson).
 The program requires students to have an oral health assessment during their first year of school.
 As a part of the Governor’s school funding reform efforts, jurisdiction of the program, along with all other state mandates, was shifted to the local level.
 CDA is working to ensure that this program is maintained and that the governing statute for the program is protected.